What are distribution channels?

 Examples of distribution channels

-The first type of channel is the longest as it requires a producer, wholesaler, retailer, and consumer.
+The first type of channel is the longest as it requires a producer, wholesaler, retailer and consumer.
 For instance, in the wine, beer and spirits industry, producers rarely sell directly to the public.
-Producers instead sell their product to wholesalers, who in turn sell to retailers, who sell it to consumers.
-This is a heavily regulated industry, and any company that wishes to sell alcohol to another company must join the Alcohol Wholesaler Registration Scheme.
+Instead, producers sell their product to wholesalers, who in turn sell to retailers, who then resell to consumers.
+This is a heavily regulated industry, and any company that wishes to sell alcohol to another company must register under the Liquor Control Reform Act 1998.

 The second type foregoes the wholesaler with manufacturers selling directly to retailers.
 The consumer electronics industry is an excellent example of this.

-The third type is the direct-to-consumer model, where companies manufacture their own products and sell them directly to end consumers.
-In the UK, companies like Huel are a good example of this, manufacturing their own nutritional merchandise and selling it directly to consumers online.
+The third type is the direct-to-consumer model, where companies manufacture their own products and sell them directly to the public.
+In Australia, companies like Huel are a good example of this, manufacturing their own merchandise and selling it directly to consumers online.